Genivia/ugrep-indexer/README.md

 ### Q: What about UTF-16 and UTF-32 files?

 UTF-16 and UTF-32 files are indexed too.
-The indexer treats them as UTF-8 after internally converting them.
+The indexer treats them as UTF-8 after internally converting them to UTF-8 to index.

 ### Q: Why bother indexing archives and compressed files?

-Archiving (zip/tar/pax/cpio) and compressing files saves disk space.
-On the other hand, searching archives and compressed files is slower than searching regular files.
-Indexing archives and compressed files with `ugrep-indexer -z -I` and searching them with `ugrep -z -I --index PATTERN` can speed up searching when the archives and compressed files are skipped when the pattern does not match.
+Disk space is saved by archiving (zip/tar/pax/cpio) and compressing files.
+On the other hand, searching archives and compressed files is much slower than searching regular files.
+Indexing archives and compressed files with `ugrep-indexer -z -I` and searching them with `ugrep -z -I --index PATTERN` speeds up searching, i.e. when archives and compressed files are skipped.
 On the other hand, disk store requirements will increase with the addition of index file entries for archives and compressed files.
-Note that when archives and compressed files contain binaries, option `-I` ignores these archived/compressed binaries.
+Note that when archives and compressed files contain binaries, option `-I` ignores these binaries.

 ### Q: Why is the start-up time of ugrep higher with option --index?